 - Type A = below the syndesmosis

 - Type B = at the level of the syndesmosis

 - Type C = above the level of the syndesmosis

-Patients will often present with ankle pain following an traumatic injury and being unable to weight bear.
+Patients will often present with ankle pain following a traumatic injury.
 There may be associated deformity in cases of fracture dislocation (which require urgent reduction).

 Ottawa Ankle Rules